hossamnasser938/Up-and-Running-with-ECMAScript6-Course-Documentation/4. ES6 Functions & Objects/es6_functions_and_objects.md

 var arr = new Array();
 console.log( typeof arr[Symbol.iterator] );  // function
 ```
+Hint: We are using the ` Array ` as an object and the bracket notation to access a property in this object.
+Do not get confused with using bracket notation with Arrays to get elements inside.

 #### Iterator Protocol
 * **Iterator Protocol** defines a way to produce a sequence of values and a return value when all values have been produced.